-- You can reuse them for many years, saving you money in the long run.
+- You can reuse them for many years, which saves you money in the long run.

 - They are easy to install, dismantle, and store.

-- Most of them are designed to be fire-retardant.
+- Most of the trees are retardant to flames.

 - Most artificial trees look as attractive as real trees.